-A manager in exercising its powers and discharging its duties related to the management of the investment fund must
+A manager in exercising its powers and discharging its duties related to the management of the investment fund must managers of investment funds subject to this Instrument.

 - (a) act honestly and in good faith, and in the best interests of the investment fund; and - (b) exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.